7 minutes read See on map

 Larnaca Synagogue Cyprus

 The Larnaca Synagogue represents the revival of Jewish religious life in Cyprus after centuries of minimal presence.
-Also known as the Great Synagogue of Cyprus or Cyprus Central Synagogue, the building was completed in 2005 and inaugurated on September 12, 2003. commons.wikimedia-org Located at Apollodorou 4 in Larnaca, this Orthodox Jewish congregation serves as the spiritual center for approximately 3,500 Jews currently living in Cyprus.
+Also known as the Great Synagogue of Cyprus or Cyprus Central Synagogue, the building was completed in 2005 and inaugurated on September 12, 2003.
+Located at Apollodorou 4 in Larnaca, this Orthodox Jewish congregation serves as the spiritual center for approximately 3,500 Jews currently living in Cyprus.
 The synagogue's establishment marked a historic moment, as Cyprus had been the only European Union nation without an active synagogue.
 The site serves multiple purposes beyond worship, housing a Jewish community center with educational facilities, kosher restaurants, and plans for a museum documenting Jewish history on the island.
 Historical Background The Jewish connection to Cyprus dates to the 3rd century BC during the Roman conquest of the island.
 Archaeological evidence indicates at least three ancient synagogues existed in Lapethos, Golgoi, and Constantia-Salamis.
-An inscribed column from the 4th century, now in the Cyprus Museum in Nicosia, records the renovation of a synagogue in the 3rd century, proving Jews had returned to the island after earlier expulsions. google-com In 117 AD, Jews on Cyprus participated in the Kitos War, a massive revolt against Roman Emperor Trajan that spread across the eastern Mediterranean.
-Led by a Jewish commander named Artemion, the uprising on Cyprus resulted in the…
+An inscribed column from the 4th century, now in the Cyprus Museum in Nicosia, records the renovation of a synagogue in the 3rd century, proving Jews had returned to the island after earlier expulsions.
+In 117 AD, Jews on Cyprus participated in the Kitos War, a massive revolt against Roman Emperor Trajan that spread across the eastern Mediterranean.
+Led by a Jewish commander named Artemion, the uprising on Cyprus resulted in the destruction of…

 Read more